Angelo Amato

-Angelo Amato, S.D.B. (born 8 June 1938) is an Italian cardinal of the Catholic Church who served as the Prefect of the Congregation for the Causes of Saints between 2008 and 2018.
+Angelo Amato, S.D.B.
+(8 June 1938 – 31 December 2024) was an Italian cardinal of the Catholic Church who served as the Prefect of the Congregation for the Causes of Saints between 2008 and 2018.
 He served as Secretary of the Congregation for the Doctrine of the Faith from 2002 to 2008 and became a cardinal in 2010.

-Education
+Early life and education

-Amato was born in Molfetta, Apulia, Italy.
+Amato was born in Molfetta, Apulia, Italy, on 8 June 1938.
 He entered the Salesians after completing his novitiate at a Salesian high school.
 He studied philosophy and theology.

 He was ordained a priest on 22 December 1967, becoming a member of the Salesians of Saint John Bosco.
-He studied at the Salesian Pontifical University gaining a licentiate in philosophy, specializing in Christology.
-In 1972 he began to teach at the Salesian as an assistant.
-In 1974 he obtained his doctorate at the Pontifical Gregorian University with a dissertation on The Tridentine pronouncements on the need for sacramental confession in canons 6–9, Session XIV.
+He studied at the Salesian Pontifical University, gaining a licentiate in philosophy, specialising in Christology.
+In 1972, he began to teach at the Salesian as an assistant.
+In 1974, he obtained his doctorate at the Pontifical Gregorian University with a dissertation on The Tridentine pronouncements on the need for sacramental confession in canons 6–9, Session XIV.

-In the years 1978 to 1979 he was a fellow of the Ecumenical Patriarchate of Constantinople in Thessaloniki, Greece, at the monastery Orthodox Moní Vlatádon, home of the renowned Institute of patristic studies.
-In 1988 he spent a sabbatical year in Washington, DC, USA, where he began to study the theology of religions.
+From 1978 to 1979, he was a fellow of the Ecumenical Patriarchate of Constantinople in Thessaloniki, Greece, at the monastery Orthodox Moní Vlatádon, home of the renowned Institute of patristic studies.
+In 1988, he spent a sabbatical year in Washington, DC, where he began to study the theology of religions.

 Academic life

-He was professor of dogmatics at the Salesian Pontifical University, and for twelve years (from 1981 to 1987 and then 1993 to 1997) was dean of the Faculty of Theology.
+Amato was professor of dogmatics at the Salesian Pontifical University, and for twelve years (from 1981 to 1987 and then 1993 to 1997) was dean of the Faculty of Theology.
 He served as a consultor to the Congregation for the Doctrine of the Faith and the Pontifical Council for Promoting Christian Unity as well as for the Congregation for Bishops.